privacy-scaling-explorations/halo2wrong/maingate/README.md

 # `maingate`

-`maingate` implements various standart like plonk arithmetic gates for halo2 backend. `MainGateInstructions` trait has many primitives such as arithemtic operations, assignments, assertions and branching instructions.
+`maingate` implements various standard like plonk arithmetic gates for halo2 backend. `MainGateInstructions` trait has many primitives such as arithmetic operations, assignments, assertions and branching instructions.

 ## Main Gate